-The garden around the house meanwhile has an extensive collection.
-One will come along a rhinoceros, a crocodile, elephants, deer, giraffes and so on....a complete zoo...
+The garden around the house meanwhile has an extensive collection, including a rhinoceros, a crocodile, elephants, deer, giraffes and so on....a complete zoo...

-The creations are rather naturalistic, in appearance and in the way they haven been painted.
+The creations are rather naturalistic, both in appearance and in the way they have been painted.
 It has been reported that Bastioul uses images of animals in children's books as a model.

-Within their possibilities and by appointment, the couple will receive visitors.
+As far as possible and by appointment, the couple will welcome visitors.

 Notre-Dame de Bassens

 From the 12th century on the sanctuary of Notre-Dame de Bassens is a spot of pilgrimage, located in the fields north of Saint Martin Lalande.
-Working for three years with a group of friends, and using the same technique he applies for the creation of the sculptures, Bastouil has been constructing there a Lourdes grotto (from 2000 untill 2002).
+Working for three years with a group of friends and using the same technique he applies for the creation of the sculptures, Bastouil has constructed on this spot a Lourdes grotto (from 2000 untill 2002).